AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select [!UICONTROL **Add top nodes**].<!-- I don't think this should have the word "next" in the UI option, because it's both next and previous.
 It's in between.
 Just "Get top nodes" sounds better to me.-->

-   The top 3 nodes are added between and connected to the 2 existing nodes.
+   The top 3 nodes are added between the 2 existing nodes, and each are connected as a separate branch.

 ### Change the color of a node or line between nodes